 Yes!
-Taking summer courses allows students to get ahead in their studies and can lighten the load for fall and spring semesters.
-Students can add a semester’s worth of work to their academic record and still have time to savor the best of summer.
+Taking summer or winterim (J-term) courses allows students to get ahead in their studies and can lighten the load for fall and spring semesters.
+Students can add a semester’s worth of work to their academic record and still have time to savor the best of summer or winter break.
 The same material is covered as during a traditional semester, but everything moves faster.
 It’s a quick but manageable pace.
-Summer courses become available the middle of March.
 Visit the Registrar’s Office for more information.

 • Officials of other institutions in which students seek to enroll